Yuyyiyy/Death-waiting-hub/README.md

     end)
 end

--- 💀 Floating Background Words & Ghost Faces (not in GUI) local floatingWords = {
+local floatingWords = {
     "YOU CAN'T ESCAPE", "IT'S OVER", "BLOOD", "RUN", "👁️", "👹", "DIE", "THE END", "NO HOPE", "HELP", "☠️", "👻", "😱", "SILENCE", "BEHIND YOU"